-Eggs: a fabulous source of micro and macro nutrients
+A great source of micro and macronutrients

-Furthermore, eggs are a great source of vitamins A, D, E, K, B2 and N12, as well as phosphorus, magnesium, potassium and minerals, all of which keep your body in perfect working order.
+Plus, eggs are rich in protein (2 eggs are equivalent to 100g of meat), vitamins A, D, E, K, B2 and N12, as well as phosphorus, magnesium, potassium and minerals, all of which keep your body in perfect working order.

 How to choose your eggs